Core Spec Overview

 - allows entities to be registered with minimal required metadata and canonical wallets;

-- records updates to entity metadata, roles, and wallet bindings;
+- records updates to entity metadata, roles, and wallet bindings (authority and operational);

 - supports emission of tagged events associated with canonical wallets;

-- enables governance over parameters, modules, and recognition;
+- enables governance over parameters, modules, and registry rules;

 From an integrator’s perspective: